 Table 6 displays the regression results.
-Opposed to the speculation above, the regression coefficients on the information two period ago are exclusively significant only in the high accuracy treatment, and none is significant in the low accuracy treatment.
-Even in the high accuracy treatment, the size of the coefficients are only marginal, as the maximum impact on cooperative choices is only 13.2%.
+Contrary to the abovementioned expectations, the regression coefficients on the information two periods ago are exclusively significant only in the high accuracy treatment, and none is significant in the low accuracy treatment.
+Even in the high accuracy treatment, the size of the coefficients is only marginal, as the maximum impact on cooperative choices is only 13.2%.

 RESULT 3-a: There is no evidence that our subjects tend to review longer periods in the low accuracy treatment.
-Although their actions partly depend on the information two period ago in the high accuracy treatment, the dependencies are marginal in the aggregate level.
+Although their actions partly depend on the information two periods ago in the high accuracy treatment, the dependencies are marginal at the aggregate level.